impact on life - healthcare publishing

 The Blue Badge Scheme

 The Blue Badge Scheme provides a national arrangement of on street parking concessions enabling people with severe walking difficulties who travel as either drivers or passengers to park close to their destinations.
-The Scheme applies to people who meet one or more of the following criteria:
+A Blue Badge costs up to £10 in England, its free in Wales and up to £20 in Scotland.
+You will automatically qualify for a badge if you are over 3 years of age and meet at least one of the following criteria:

 • Receive the higher rate of the mobility component of Disability Living Allowance (see note below about Personal Independence Payments)